 A metadata element that was used to inform search engine spiders about the relevant keywords of a webpage.
 It was widely abused with websites trying to manipulate the search engines and naming keywords that were not relevant to the content.
 This is only one of the reasons why the meta keywords are no longer used as a ranking signal.

 Nowadays, you should avoid using meta keywords as the effect they have on your SEO is most likely negative.

 Meta refresh (Meta refresh tag, Meta redirect)

 A meta tag that instructs the browser to refresh a page after a certain amount of time.
 Usually used to refresh dynamic content on a web page (like the number in “Only 10 left!”).
 They were also used as a method of redirecting but this method is slow and not recommended for the sake of your SEO.
-You should use the 301 redirect instead.
+You should use the 301 redirects instead.

 A unit of measurement meant to track the performance of a website.
-The most important SEO metrics are organic traffic, bounce rate, keyword rank, backlink count, CTR, page load speed etc.
+The most important SEO metrics are organic traffic, bounce rate, keyword rank, backlink count, CTR, page load speed, etc.

 A complete replica of a website, placed on a different URL.
 They are used when the original website generates too much traffic for the server to support.
-Mirror sites serve the population in different locations (different continents) and ensure a good user experience and fast page load.
+Mirror sites serve the population in different locations (different continents) and ensure good user experience and fast page load.

 A website optimized for viewing on a mobile device.
 This can be done in one of two ways, either by having a mobile version of your website or making the website responsive (the website scales down or changes its layout based on device screen size).